tlotze/ophelia/doc/README.txt

 You may also specify a default encoding for any scripts and templates to be read later during traversal.
-In a Python script, just do something like traversal.script_encoding = "utf-8" traversal.template_encoding = "utf-8"
+In a Python script, just do something like traversal.splitter.script_encoding = "utf-8" traversal.splitter.template_encoding = "utf-8"

+A site-wide default may be set by adding Python options to the Apache
+configuration:

+    PythonOption ScriptEncoding "utf-8"
+    PythonOption TemplateEncoding "utf-8"

-Failing such settings, the default encoding will be 7-bit ASCII.
+Failing any of these settings for scripts or templates, the respective default encoding will be 7-bit ASCII.

 Each script is passed some information about the request and traversal internals and allowed to modify the template context and macros.
 Scripts may